Evocalize/slate/source/includes/_user_and_group_management_api.md

 }
 ```

 This endpoint allows you to create or update a user and their group associations.
 You are able to call this endpoint and omit the groups property.
-In Create case the user would be created, but not be associated to any groups.
-In the case of update we would only update their name and or email.
+In the Create case, the user would be created, but not be associated to any groups.
+In the case of update we would only update their name and/or email.

 The group you want to associate with the user MUST exist prior to making this call.

 ### HTTP Request
-`POST management/v1/user/`
+`POST management/v1/user`

 ### Create User Request Properties

 Field | Required | Type | Description
 ----- | -------- | ---- | -----------
 id | true | String | ID of the user you are creating.
 This needs to be unique and immutable.
-email | true | Email for the user you are creating.
+email | true | Email of the user you are creating.
 name | true | Full name of the user you are creating.
 groups | false | Array of UserGroupAssociation objects.
 If this is not present on create or update, no groups will be added.